 Meira – Low Profile 40% Ortho

 Meira means “light”, and there is plenty of it.
 The backlight LEDs are individually addressable using an LED matrix driver from ISSI.
 The firmware currently only supports setting a uniform backlight, but with a little programming it can support setting individual LEDs brighter (e.g., status indicators) and even animations.
-There are connections for WS2812 strips for RGB underglow as well.
+Includes onboard RGB underglow as well.

 Switches and Keycaps